-There are many Government initiatives in place to help you make you get on and move up the property ladder.
+There are many Government initiatives in place to help you get on and move up the property ladder.
 Please be aware that we do not support all of these schemes.

 Right to Buy